-Sometimes children will be forced to work if one of their parents is unable to work.
-This is what happened to Arum’s daughter Mony, who is 13 years old and working in a dangerous brick factory after he mother was injured at work.
+Sometimes children living in poverty will have to work if a parent or caregiver is unable to work.
+This is what happened to Arum’s daughter Mony, who is 13 years old and working in a dangerous brick factory after her mother was injured at work.

 “I don’t want my kids uneducated like me,” Arun said.
 “I want them to study so they’re able to find better jobs.

 “But I didn’t know what to do when my wife could not help me out on family income.”

 In most regions, girls and boys are equally likely to be engaged in child labour.

 How has the COVID-19 pandemic impacted child labour?

 COVID-19 shocked markets and economies around the globe.
 The resulting impact pushed millions of children living in developing communities into child labour.
 As parents became sick with COVID-19 or lost their jobs, children were forced to work to support the household.
 Not all children in developing communities returned to school once government lockdowns lifted and schools reopened.
 Children who did not return to school are at a high risk of engaging in child labour.

 Get involved with World Day Against Child Labour